Paul-J-Company/Systems-Design/README.md

   - Terraform, Ansible, Nomad, Kubernetes?
 + What Programming Languages do you use?
   - Python, Go, Bash, C, C++, Java, Javascript, etc.
-  - What Programming Tools do you use?
+  - What Programming Tools and/or Frameworks do you use?
-    - IDEs: VSC, Vim, EMacs; Git, Programming Style Guides, etc.
+    - IDEs: VSC, Vim, EMacs
+    - Distributes Version Control System: Git
+    -  Programming Style Guides
+    -  Frameworks: Angular, Kafka, React, Backbone, etc.
 + What is your SDLC, CI/CD Workflow?
   - What SDLC, CI/CD Tools do you use?
     - CircleCD, ArgoCD, Jenkins